adamgreig/ffp/README.md

 # FFP: Flash/FPGA Programmer

-FFP is a dead-simple USB to bidirectional SPI bridge for programming iCE40 FPGAs and their SPI flash.
+FFP is a dead-simple USB to bidirectional SPI bridge for programming iCE40 FPGAs and SPI flashes.
 The hardware is an STM32F042 and not much else.
 Firmware and host software is written in Rust.

-The firmware additionally supports SWD via the CMSIS-DAP v1 protocol, so many debuggers such as [probe-rs], [OpenOCD], and [pyOCD] are able to use an FFP to debug and program Cortex-M and other microcontrollers.
+The firmware additionally supports SWD via the CMSIS-DAP v1 and v2 protocols, so many debuggers such as [probe-rs], [OpenOCD], and [pyOCD] are able to use an FFP to debug and program Cortex-M and other microcontrollers.